RedisGrafana/grafana-redis-app/README.md

 ### What is the Redis Application for Grafana?

-The Redis Application, is a plug-in for Grafana that provides custom panels for [Redis Data Source](https://grafana.com/grafana/plugins/redis-datasource):
+The Redis Application, is a plug-in for Grafana that provides application pages and custom panels for [Redis Data Source](https://grafana.com/grafana/plugins/redis-datasource):

 - [**Command line interface (CLI)**](#redis-cli-panel)
 - [**Command Latency (graph and table)**](#latency-panel)